 - 1. A spreadsheet that lists each deliverable per Section 7.
 Subcontract Type and Deliverables and the proposed payment price for each deliverable. - 2.
 The offeror must provide either a detailed budget showing major line items such as Salaries, allowances, travel cost, other direct cost or Activity budget.
 The budget must show unit prices, quantities and total price. - 3.
 The cost proposal shall also include a budget narrative that explain the basic for the estimation of cost element or line item.
-Supporting information must be provided in sufficient detail and include unit cost information to allow for a complete analysis of each cost element or item.
-IESC shall request additional cost information if the Evaluation committee has concerns of the reasonableness, necessity, and realism of an offeror's proposed cost. - 4.
-If it is an offeror's regular practice to budget an indirect rate for overhead costs, the offeror must explain the rate and the rate's base of application in the budget narrative.
+Supporting information must be provided in sufficient detail to allow for a complete analysis of each cost element or item.
+IESC shall request additional cost information if Evaluation committee has concerns of the reasonableness, necessary and realism of an offeror's proposed cost. - 4.
+If it is an offeror's regular practice to budget indirect rate, the offeror must explain the rate and the rate's base of application in the budget narrative.
 IESC reserves the right to request additional information to substantiate an offeror's indirect rate.

-14. Source of Funding, Authorized Geographic Code, and Source and Origin
+14. Source of Funding, Authorized Geographic Code, and Source and Nationality